 - Double and triple check your cloud configuration to plug any holes

 - With a secure foundation, go on the offensive with threat hunting.
 (CrowdStrike can help)

 Challenges are the gap between theory and practice.
 It’s great to know you need a cloud security strategy.
 But where do you start?
 How do you tackle cultural change?
 What are the daily practical steps to make it happen?

-Let’s examine three challenges every company faces when embracing the cloud.
+What are four cloud security challenges every company faces when embracing the cloud?

 Traditional data center security models are not suitable for the cloud.
 Administrators must learn new strategies and skills specific to cloud computing.

 Cloud may give organizations agility, but it can also open up vulnerabilities for organizations that lack the internal knowledge and skills to understand security challenges in the cloud effectively.
 Poor planning can manifest itself in misunderstanding the implications of the shared responsibility model, which lays out the security duties of the cloud provider and the user.
 This misunderstanding could lead to the exploitation of unintentional security holes.

 Identity and Access Management (IAM) is essential.
 While this may seem obvious, the challenge lies in the details.